A Nomadic Life

 As a result, the two set out to find waterways that would take them across the Great Lakes and up to the ‘inland sea’, Hudson Bay.
 They effectively opened up a great tract of previously uncharted territory, and eventually help start the Hudson’s Bay Company.

-But, along with them, came a whole load of others who wanted to make their fortunes, too.
+But, along with them, came a whole boatload of others who wanted to make their fortunes, too.
 And the Native Indians soon had a fight on their hands to retain their right to be on the land.

 Last of the Mohicans